Attraction 10 / 31

 Valdštejnský Palác

-The Wallenstein Palace is a baroque palace built in the early 17th century for Albrecht von Wallenstein.
-It is best known for its beautiful Italianate garden.
+The Wallenstein Palace is a Baroque palace built in the early seventeenth century for Albrecht von Wallenstein.
+The palace has a beautiful Italianate garden embellished with statues and a large fountain.

 Wallenstein Palace, Prague